 However, when the annuity period begins, the contract owner loses control of the account.

 There are several ways to pay the premiums for the annuity.

 Single Payment Immediate

 Give the insurance company a single payment, then begin receiving payouts, which will be on the next payment date.
 Note that this could be as long as 1 year for the first payment, if the contract specifies yearly payments.
-This would be suitable for a individual with a lump sum of money who is going to retire shortly.
+This would be suitable for a soon-to-retire individual with a lump sum of money.

 Single Payment Deferred